Pinatic/Fine-Bakery/Graph_Egg_Replacement/Scoring the graph embedings_README.md

 3. The script will print the replacements for the specified ingredient, excluding the input ingredient and any replacements with a distance of 0.0.
+All code in this and subfolders is written by Lillie sadat hosseini japalagh If there are any questions you can contact me at g.s.hosseini.japalagh@st.hanze.nl